Experiencing Your First Migraine? We Can Help

 50% of Millennial migraine sufferers surveyed reported three or more special events missed in the past year because of migraines.

 Don’t miss out on the Homecoming game or Parents’ Weekend!
 It may be helpful to learn your possible migraine triggers to help manage the condition.
 Migraine triggers are different for everyone, and there are some that might surprise you.
 Are you a student?
 Learn how to avoid possible triggers while on campus.
-To help track your migraines and possible triggers, consider starting a migraine, or go paperless and try the My Migraine Triggers app.
+To help track your migraines and possible triggers, consider starting a migraine diary.

 Excedrin Migraine is indicated for those 18 and over.
 If you are under 18 years of age, consult a doctor before using this product.
 See more information about Excedrin Migraine.